runmyprocess/sec-jco3/README.md

 	  }
 	}

 If parameter contains table inside it then define table as shown in Example 3, "tableParameters" contains table "REQUISITION_ITEMS" so that value for key "REQUISITION_ITEMS" is array of JSON where each index will be consider as single row of corresponding table.

 Two response type:
-		JSON- default
+		* **JSON**- default
-		XML- in case of filed “responseType” is present with value “TRUE”.
+		* **XML**- in case of filed “responseType” is present with value “TRUE”.

 The expected return is a JSON object that should look like this :